Energy & Resource Alternatives

-The aim of this category is to encourage the adoption of clean energy alternatives that are sustainable and have the potential for broad impact.
+The challenge for this category is to encourage the adoption of clean energy and resource alternatives that are sustainable and have the potential for broad impact.
 Proposals may focus on the design, development, or delivery of sustainable energy solutions and can be domestic or international in scope.
 However, all proposals should clearly demonstrate the relationship between the proposed intervention and its impact on the environment.

 Examples of proposals that would fit into this category include:

-The “Clean & Sustainably Energy Alternatives” category is open to all matriculated undergraduate and graduate students at UC Berkeley, UC Davis, and UC San Francisco.
+The “Clean & Sustainably Energy Alternatives” category is open to all matriculated undergraduate and graduate students at UC Berkeley.
 Multidisciplinary teams are strongly encouraged.
 For additional information about general contest rules, timing, and how to apply, please refer to the Contest Application Requirements.

 The Blum Center for Developing Economies

 The Blum Center links world-class faculty, inspiring new curriculum, and innovative technologies, services and business models to create real-world solutions for developing economies.